yangfangs/physpetools/README.rst

     Set reconstruct phylogenetic tree arguments with RAxML.
 The default is ``-f a -m PROTGAMMAJTTX  -p 12345 -x 12345 -# 100 -n T1``.
     More options about RAxMl please to see `RAxML Manual <http://sco.h-its.org/exelixis/resource/download/NewManual.pdf>`_.

-    -f a
+    -f
-        rapid Bootstrap analysis and search for best­scoring ML tree in one program run.
+        select algorithm.
+The physpe default set is ``a``, rapid Bootstrap analysis and search for best­scoring ML tree in one program run

     -m
-        Model of Binary (Morphological), Nucleotide, Multi­State, or Amino Acid Substitution, The physpe set default is PROTGAMMAJTTX.
+        Model of Binary (Morphological), Nucleotide, Multi­State, or Amino Acid Substitution.
+The physpe default set is PROTGAMMAJTTX.

     -p
         Specify a random number seed for the parsimony inferences.
-The physep set default is 12345.
+The physep default set is 12345.

     -x
         Specify an integer number (random seed) and turn on rapid bootstrapping.
-The physpe set default is 12345
+The physpe default set is 12345

-    -#　100
+    -\\#
         Specify the number of alternative runs on distinct starting trees.
-The physpe set default is 100.
+The physpe default set is 100.

 Frequently Asked Questions (FAQ)